Wound care nurse salary: what WOC nurses earn in 2026

 How does home health wound care pay compare to hospital wound care?

-Home health wound care nurses generally earn $82,000–$98,000 nationally — slightly below the hospital wound care specialist median.
+Home health wound care nurses generally earn $90,000–$108,000 nationally – below the $97,000–$121,000 band for hospital acute care wound care specialists, and overlapping it at the top.
 Per diem (PRN) home health wound care nurses earn $40–$60/hour without benefits.
 The appeal of home health is autonomy and scheduling flexibility, not base salary maximization.
 For detailed home health salary data by state, see our home health nurse salary guide.

 How does wound care nurse salary compare to infusion nurse salary?